Types of Audit Engagements

 Financial audits in the UAE are conducted by licensed audit firms from the Ministry of Economy.
-Financial audit evaluates the fairness of an organization’s financial statements.
-Auditors examine conformity of financial statements with the accounting principles and standards.
-They usually provide professional opinion as part of their audit report.
+A financial audit evaluates the fairness of an organization’s financial statements.
+Auditors examine the conformity of financial statements with accounting principles and standards.
+They usually provide a professional opinion as part of their audit report.

 Process, System, and Operations Audit

-A compliance audit involves the examination of a business function to verify its conformance with external regulatory standards as well as internal compliance related policies and procedures.
-This type of audit is usually conducted in various departments of an organization such as human resource, finance, information technology etc. In the UAE, regulations such as the Labour Law, Pensions and Securities Law, and special requirements issued by the Ministry of Labour and Social Affairs can be used as a reference in conducting compliance audits.
+A compliance audit involves the examination of a business function to verify its conformance with external regulatory standards as well as internal compliance-related policies and procedures.
+This type of audit is usually conducted in various departments of an organization such as human resources, finance, information technology, etc. In the UAE, regulations such as the Labour Law, Pensions and Securities Law, and special requirements issued by the Ministry of Labour and Social Affairs can be used as a reference in conducting compliance audits.

 Forensic audits are conducted when an investigation is required for a specific account head or overall financial statements.
 The evidence or results of a forensic audit can be used in legal proceeding, settlement claims, dispute resolutions etc. This type of audit requires a good combination of accounting and investigative skills.
 Forensic auditors are also engaged in investigating financial scandals such as fraud and embezzlement.
 Other business situations like cessation of operations and filing of bankruptcy can also be subjected to forensics audits.